NSFW-API/P.E.N.I.S./README.md

 ## 6. Running the Application

 From the project’s root directory, simply run:
+default replcate engine
 » python main.py --goal "A woman removing her top" --run_name "demo_run"
+local comfyui engine
+» python main.py --goal "A woman removing her top" --run_name "demo_run" --gen_engine local_comfyui

 - “--goal” is your high-level scenario or user request.
 - “--run_name” is an optional label for this run; if omitted, the system uses a timestamp.
+- "--gen_engine" can be local_comfyui or replicate, default is the default engine for replicate.

 When run, the system will:
 1. Create a new subfolder in “runs/” (or your configured runs_directory).